 The COVID-19 pandemic resulted in significant global economic disruption and had an adverse impact on the Company's financial results throughout 2020.
 As the global economy has begun to recover, the Company eliminated certain of the temporary cost saving actions put in place in 2020, but continues to closely monitor its fixed costs, capital expenditure plans, inventory, and capital resources to respond to changing conditions and to ensure it has the resources to meet its future needs.
-The Company has seen sequential improvement in its financial results since the third quarter of 2020, and this trend has continued in the first six months of 2021.
-The recovery in customer demand has had business impacts, including increased material cost inflation, logistics challenges, and component part shortages.
-While the Company has not experienced significant or widespread disruption to its supply chain or distribution channels, the Company expects the impact of material cost inflation and logistics challenges to continue through the remainder of 2021 and has taken steps to mitigate such impacts.
+The Company has seen sequential improvement in its financial results since the third quarter of 2020, and this trend has continued in the first nine months of 2021.
+The current economic environment in which the Company operates is characterized by increased material cost inflation, logistics challenges, labor availability issues, and component part shortages.
+The Company continues to monitor and closely manage through these conditions.
+The Company expects the impact of these conditions to continue through the fourth quarter of 2021 and has taken steps to mitigate such impacts.